Jessica Jones Season Premiere Recap: I See You’ve Met Jessica

 Shake off the dregs of your hangover, twist off the top of a fresh bottle of whiskey, and glug-glug-glug until you can barely string three words together, let alone coherently revisit a harrowing trauma from your childhood: Jessica Jones is back.

 When last we saw our reluctant superhero, she was snapping Kilgrave’s neck as a mere mortal might wring out a washcloth, sending her rapist and tormentor to his death.
-Arrested for murder but released due to Jeri Hogarth’s kind of kindly intervention, Jessica went home to a pile of voicemails from normals desperate for some super-assistance.
+Arrested for murder but released due to Jeri Hogarth’s kind-of-kindly intervention, Jessica went home to a pile of voicemails from normals desperate for some super-assistance.

 As season two dawns — well, it’s not really dawn because in Jessica Jones’ New York, it is nighttime for approximately 22 hours of the day — Jessica seems to have regressed.
 Before, she was haunted by the threat of Kilgrave’s return; now, she’s haunted by the reason she knows he’ll never come back.
 Does one murder make you a murderer?
 What’s the difference between what you do and who you are?

 Rather than peer into the scary abyss where those questions might get answered, Jessica has gone back to her standard sleuthing practice, cracking dry one-liners and catching dirtbags in various acts of dirtbaggery.
-Which is to say, she’s not exactly grasping at a higher calling, unless you consider catching pizza delivery guys making on-the-clock sexy-time detours a cause worthy of her gifts.
+Which is to say, she’s not exactly grasping at a higher calling, unless you consider catching pizza-delivery guys making on-the-clock sexy-time detours a cause worthy of her gifts.
 Unfortunately for Jessica, her clients expect what they believe is the Jessica Special, a.k.a. homicide.
-Personally I am satisfied with gratuitous displays of super-strength, like watching JJ bend a metal chair into a noodley heap of tubes, but the woman at the pizza parlor thinks her delivery boy deserves to die, and Jessica’s refusal to oblige disappoints her diehard (murder pun!) fans.
+Personally I am satisfied with gratuitous displays of superstrength, like watching JJ bend a metal chair into a noodley heap of tubes, but the woman at the pizza parlor thinks her delivery boy deserves to die, and Jessica’s refusal to oblige disappoints her die-hard (murder pun!) fans.

 Malcolm is working as Jessica’s assistant-slash-apprentice, taking notes and continuing to show up to work even as she repeatedly fires him.
 He and Trish would like Jessica to take on more meaningful clients, but Jessica is not about that touchy-feely lifestyle, mostly because she does not want to tumble into some bottomless darkness inside of her soul that she might never, ever crawl out of, and also because assholes pay better.